fireball777/Superstore-Investment-Analysis/README.md

 EDA involves manipulating the data to answer important questions such as:

-- what is the correlation between profit and discount and how does it affect overall business
+- What is the correlation between profit and discount and how does it affect overall business
-- what is the quantity Sold per year and what year has the most sales
+- What is the quantity Sold per year and what year has the most sales
-- when is the average delivery days by shipping mode
+- When is the average delivery days by shipping mode
-- why is sales and profit low or high by year
+- Why is sales and profit low or high by year
-- what causes the percentage profit by certain states
+- What causes the percentage profit by certain states

 ### Data Analysis